-In order to simplify session results directory names, symbolic links are used.
-Each time a session is executed a Linux symbolic link is generated in the file system with the name of the session being executed (appended by ".last") and pointing to the corresponding session execution directory.
-Each time a session is re-run the symbolic link is re-generated pointing to the latest session execution (the one with the latest timestamp).
+In order to simplify simulation results directory names, symbolic links are used.
+Each time a simulation is executed a Linux symbolic link is generated in the file system with the name of the simulation being executed (appended by ".last") and pointing to the corresponding simulation execution directory.
+Each time a simulation is re-run the symbolic link is re-generated pointing to the latest simulation execution (the one with the latest timestamp).
 Keep in mind that these symbolic links are not generated in Windows.
+The contents of openSF's installation directory and the simulation execution ones can be reviewed in the File System tab of the side bar, see section 4.17.